ipfs-shipyard/pinning-service-compliance/nft.storage.md

   🟢 Response is ok (success)

-  🟢 Response is ok (success)

-  🟢 Final pinsGet call returns the same count as before all compliance checks: '5' (success)
+  ❌ Final pinsGet call returns the same count as before all compliance checks: '5' (failure)

 ### Errors during run